 A BFOQ is a qualification based on age, sex, national origin, or religion that is necessary to the individual’s ability to perform the job in question.

-Except as stated in 42 USC §2000(e)–2(e) and in 29 CFR Parts 1604, 1605, 1606 and 1625, Boards must ensure that discriminatory job orders that specify referrals are to be made on the basis of age, sex, religion, or national origin are not accepted.
+Except as stated in 42 USC §2000(e)–2(e) and in 29 CFR Parts 1604, 1605, 1606 and 1625, ES Supervisory staff must ensure that discriminatory job orders that specify referrals are to be made on the basis of age, sex, religion, or national origin are not accepted.

 A characteristic may be a BFOQ only if there has been a specific court ruling or the employer has received such a determination from the Equal Employment Opportunity Commission (EEOC).
-Boards must ensure that, if an employer claims a BFOQ, appropriate staff do the following:
+ES Supervisory staff must ensure that, if an employer claims a BFOQ, ES Merit staff does the following:

-Consults with management before including the BFOQ on a job order
+Consults with ES Supervisory staff before including the BFOQ on a job order

 Indicates the BFOQ status of the job order using Case Notes associated with the employer account